B4UDW3RK5/Hackers/README.md

     [7.1] At the end of the game, each player adds up the DATA VALUE of the cards in their FILES & the player with the highest number wins.
 Easy.

+          While in your FILES, some cards modify the DATA VALUE of themselves or other cards in your FILES, adjust the DATA VALUEs appropriately where the criteria in a card's INFO BOX is met when calculating your final score.

     [7.2] In the event of a draw, I'm sorry, you have to play again.